Due to COVID-19, FTWG cancelled its 2020 Conference one week before it was scheduled to start. As a result, this workshop was not taught in 2020.

 If you plan to bring a loom rather than borrowing one from the instructor, please contact the instructor before March 1, 2020 to discuss its suitability for the class.

-Materials fee of $25 for handouts, sample yarns, the use of instructor’s equipment (tools, winders, warping boards, shuttles, etc.), warp and weft yarns for sample making.
+Materials Fee includes: Includes handouts, sample yarns, the use of instructor's equipment (tools, winders, warping boards, shuttles, etc.), warp and weft yarns for sample making.

 - Pencil with good eraser

 - Reading glasses or magnifying glass, if needed

 - Work lamp (optional)

 - One stick shuttle at least 10" long (optional)

 Mary Scott spent her first career teaching in public education and training educators.
 In a serendipitous twist of fate, she became a shepherdess, spinner and weaver, and fiber took over her life!
 George Washington's Mount Vernon chose her to conduct field trip demonstrations for thousands of children and adults from all over the world.
 As owner of Serendipity Farm's studio and Weaver in Residences at the Suffolk Center for Cultural Arts, she has taught spinning, weaving, dyeing, and felting for over 30 years.
 Her new studio in Leesburg, Florida continues her mission.

 Mary enjoys sharing her knowledge to help others find joy and satisfaction in textile arts.
 Her passion is dyeing with wild mushrooms!

 These pictures offer examples of the workshop content or experience.